The Day of Atonement as a Perpetual Statute

 God ordains a recurring day of complete atonement in which His people are cleansed and called to humble dependence before Him.

-30 for on this day shall atonement be made for you, to cleanse you.
-You shall be clean from all your sins before Yahweh.
+30 because on this day atonement will be made for you to cleanse you, and you will be clean from all your sins before the LORD.

-31 It is a Sabbath of solemn rest to you, and you shall afflict your souls.
-It is a statute forever.
+31 It is a Sabbath of complete rest for you, that you may humble yourselves; it is a permanent statute.

-33 Then he shall make atonement for the Holy Sanctuary; and he shall make atonement for the Tent of Meeting and for the altar; and he shall make atonement for the priests and for all the people of the assembly.
+33 and make atonement for the Most Holy Place, the Tent of Meeting, and the altar, and for the priests and all the people of the assembly.

 God ordains a recurring day of complete atonement in which His people are cleansed and called to humble dependence before Him.